LxGr is an annual symposium taking place online in early July

 - examine L1 and/or L2 use.

-- discuss the implications of the findings of corpus-based lexicogrammatical research for applied linguistics (for example forensic linguistics, lexicography, language acquisition, language processing, language teaching, language testing and assessment, translation, sociolinguistics, discourse studies).
+- discuss the implications of the findings of corpus-based lexicogrammatical research for applied linguistics (e.g. lexicography, language learning, language processing, language teaching, language testing and assessment, translation, sociolinguistics, discourse studies, forensic linguistics).

-- report on the development of relevant research resources or applications (for example language teaching, translation, critical discourse studies).
+- report on the development of relevant research resources, tools, or applications.

 Full papers are allocated a total of 35 minutes (including 10 minutes for discussion).